Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 	```

 Performing a fast-forward merge because "master" has no changes wasn't strictly necessary in this case because Git would have done it anyway.
 Still, it's a good habit to get into.

-**Steven: Is this true?
-Would Git have performed a fast-forward merge anyway?
-And why is it a good habit to get into?**

 # Create a branch for Bob